 As the saying goes, knowledge is power.
 Had Mary had the knowledge to identify the stress response and had access to tools and resources like those found on our employee wellbeing portal, this situation may have been prevented.

 Creating a culture of psychological safety where she felt safe to speak out about what she was experiencing could have also stopped the situation from spiralling further.
-In addition is her Manager was aware of the signs of stress and had attended Management Mental Health Training they may have been able to direct Mary to internal resources which would have supported her and provided earlier intervention.
+In addition, her Manager was aware of the signs of stress and had attended Management Mental Health Training they may have been able to direct Mary to internal resources which would have supported her and provided earlier intervention.

 Having worked with hundreds of employees 1 – 1 we hear stories like this all the time.
-By taking a prevention over cure approach, there is a lot that can be achieved by taking action to educate employees about wellbeing and how to recognise when they are not OK.
+By taking the prevention over cure approach, there is a lot that can be achieved by taking action to educate employees about wellbeing and how to recognise when they are not OK.

 Get the conversation started with one of our employee wellbeing webinars!